apollomusicman/KaffeeZeit/README.md

 ![Woah!
 Jay you sleeping okay at night?](/img/04-order-selections.png)

-The order has now been submitted, you can see whos turn it is next by the yellow "next" icon that appears on someones tab.
+The order has now been submitted, you can see who's turn it is next by the yellow "next" icon that appears on someones tab.

 ![Jay you're up!
 Are you okay taking this round?](/img/05-order-submitted.png)